Intellectual property is a key value for your company.

 A multidisciplinary approach to our evaluation methodology creates a complete and coherent framework.

-Thanks to an in-depth knowledge of the theory of company valuation, we can help institutions and companies identify their competitive advantages.
+Thanks to an in-depth knowledge of brand valuation practices, we can help institutions and companies identify their competitive advantages.

-We assist clients in all stages of the evaluation process.
+We assist clients in all stages of the evaluation process, enhancing their brand value.

 We carry out sworn appraisals of the intangible assets to determine their possible surcharge, in the event of a conferment of a branch of the company.